 - Crew of experienced local porters to carry all camping equipment

 - 3 Nutritious Breakfasts

 - 3 High-energy Lunches

 - Vegetarian food available upon request with no extra charge

 - Hot tea kindly brought to your tent first thing in the morning

-- Comfortable Personal foamy pad (double foam), given to you at the beginning of the trek
+- Comfortable Personal foamy pad (double foam)

 - Dining and kitchen tent